Documentation

 Normally, you would define in your Dockerfile what the container should run when it boots.
 Since CodeSandbox has its own task management system (opens in a new tab), we don't run commands defined in Dockerfile defined as CMD.

 Instead, we recommend to create a .codesandbox/tasks.json, and define your starting process from there.
 You can automatically do this by opening the command palette (CMD/Ctrl + Shift + P) and selecting "Generate task configuration".
-You can learn more about task configuration here (opens in a new tab).
+You can learn more about task configuration in the Tasks (opens in a new tab) page.